No Man's Land (1987 film): Production

 Avi Nesher was originally going to direct, but was replaced by Peter Werner just a few days before shooting began, Filming locations that were used included Rodeo Drive in Beverly Hills, the Sunset Strip in West Hollywood, and the waterfront and a warehouse in San Pedro.
-Extensive shooting was also done at the Westside Pavilion shopping mall in West Los Angeles, and in the parking garage at Filmland Center in Culver City.
+Extensive shooting was also done at the Westside Pavilion shopping mall in West Los Angeles and in the parking garage at Filmland Center in Culver City.

-During filming of the final scene, Charlie Sheen was knocked unconscious when a squib that hardened overnight detonated at the wrong time.
-He sustained lacerations to his face and a loss of hearing on one ear that lasted four weeks.
+During the filming of the final scene, Charlie Sheen was knocked unconscious when a squib that hardened overnight detonated at the wrong time.
+He sustained lacerations to his face and a loss of hearing in one ear that lasted four weeks.

-Brad Pitt makes his feature film debut in the movie as an extra.
-In 2019, Pitt revealed that he was almost fired from the film for trying to ad-lib a line.
+Brad Pitt made his second movie appearance as an extra, alongside other uncredited roles in 1987.
+During the restaurant scene, Pitt tried to ad-lib a line as he wanted to get a Screen Actors Guild (SAG) card, but the assistant director threatened to fire him if he tried again.

 Soundtrack

 The original music score was composed by Basil Poledouris.
 Ska band The Untouchables performed live in the first party scene.